 Photography and Text by Noel Zheng, Copyright 2017

-About The Author: Noel Zheng is a Sophomore majoring in Architecture, University of Pennsylvania, Class of 2020.
-To access additional articles by Noel Zheng, go here: https://tonywardstudio.com/blog/noel-zheng-untitled-post-production/
+About The Author: Noel Zheng is a freshmen enrolled in the College of the University of Pennsylvania, Class of 2020.
+To access additional articles by Noel Zheng, go here: https://tonywardstudio.com/blog/noel-zheng-domestic/